AndrewWPhillips/eggql/TUTORIAL.md

 ### Mutations and Input Types

-GraphQL is mainly used for receiving information from the backend (server) using queries, but it's sometimes required for a frontend (client) to _send_ information to the backend.
+GraphQL is mainly used for receiving information from the backend (server) using queries, but it's sometimes required for a frontend (client) to _modify_ information on the backend.
 This is what Mutations are for.
 Mutations are syntactically identical to queries.
 There is a root mutation (by default called `Mutation`) in the same way there is a root query (by default called `Query`).
 Just as the root query is passed as the 1st parameter to `MustRun()` (2nd parameter if you have enums) then the root mutation is passed as the next (2nd or 3rd parameter).

 Are mutations necessary?
 A _query_ could in fact modify data on the backend but that is a bad idea for two reasons:

 1. It's confusing to clients (and to backend code maintainers).
-2. Mutations are guaranteed to be executed in sequence (whereas parts of a query may resolve in parallel).
-So the order that changes would be made in queries is undefined and the results would be unpredictable.
+2. Mutations are guaranteed to be executed in sequence (whereas a query may resolve in parallel).
+If modifications are made using queries the behaviour is undefined and the results unpredictable.

-To demonstrate, we will add a mutation that allows clients to submit movie ratings and reviews.
-Here are the relevant types:
+To demonstrate mutations, let's ad one that allows clients to submit movie ratings and reviews.
+Here are the relevant Go types, including the root mutation `struct`:

 ```Go
 type (